-Mobilizing the communities of North Delta and Surrey with hope.
+Mobilizing the North Delta and Surrey Communities with Hope

 - deepened cooperation among the participating churches